The First Rule Of Natural Horse Care

 You may picture horses grazing on lush green pastures where they look happy, fat and perfectly content.

-Traditional boarding situations that include keeping horses in stalls, small paddocks or grazing on lush green pastures, is very different than natural boarding.
+Traditional boarding situations that include keeping horses in stalls, small paddocks or grazing on lush green pastures, is different than natural boarding.

 Natural boarding is part of a well rounded natural horse care program.